Table of Contents

-Initially they had more fresh ideas than equipment, support, and no adversary aircraft.
+Initially they had more fresh ideas than equipment or support, and they had no adversary aircraft.
+They had to use VF-126's two-seat instrument-training TA-4Js as their adversary aircraft.
 But it did not take long for them to expand due to their immediate impact.
-Eventually they moved to much needed full offices, training spaces, and necessary equipment in a large, separate hangar.
+Eventually they moved to much needed full offices and classroom spaces in a large, separate aircraft hangar.
 This was a result of the great changes they were obviously making in not only F-4, but also all US Air-To-Air Tactics against Soviet built aircraft.

 Over a short time, the "plank-owners" of the VF-121 Top Gun unit doggedly gained a small fleet of begged and borrowed, dissimilar adversary aircraft, a generous budget finally, and put to work a syllabus they had developed that would and did turn the air war in North Vietnam on its ear!